composor/composi/docs/components.md

 Lifecylce Methods
 -----------------
-Components have four lifecycle methods:
+Components have five lifecycle methods:

-1. componentWasCreated
+1. componentWillMount
+2. componentDidMount
-2. componentWillUpdate
+3. componentWillUpdate
-3. componentDidUpdate
+4. componentDidUpdate
-4. componentWillUnmount
+5. componentWillUnmount

 Learn more about using lifecycle methods with components by reading the [documentation](./lifecycle.md).